FAQs

 You should make sure an energy label is the same layout as the one on-screen to ensure it complies with current government requirements.

-The reverse of this gives you ‘heating capacity’ (i.e. an Heat Pumps ability to remove heat from outside and transferring this into the room).
+The reverse of this gives you ‘heating capacity’ (i.e. a Heat Pump’s ability to remove heat from outside and transferring this into the room).

-Capacity in these instances is always measured using the rated conditions specified in the official document: Australian/New Zealand Standard: Performance of electrical appliances – Air conditioners and heat pumps (also known as ‘AS/NZS 3823’).
+Capacity is always measured using the rated conditions specified in the Australian/New Zealand Standard: Performance of electrical appliances – Air conditioners and heat pumps (AS/NZS 3823).
+Generally the unit used is Kilowatts (kW).

 As a general rule, you should clean your Heat Pump filters within the indoor unit every two weeks.
 In more dusty or polluted environments you should clean your filters more regularly.

-For the Titanium Apatite Photocatalytic Air Purification Filter featured in many modern, high quality Heat Pumps, cleaning it once every six months and replacing it once every three years is recommended.
+For the Titanium Apatite Photocatalytic Air Purification Filter featured in many modern Heat Pumps, cleaning it once every six months and replacing it once every three years is recommended.

-If your air conditioner will be installed by a Specialist Installer like Robin you can be assured that your Heat Pump is implemented specifically and professionally to perform reliably and at their peak.
+If your air conditioner is installed by a Specialist Installer like Robin, you can be assured that your Heat Pump will perform reliably and at its peak.
+Daikin, for example, offers a 5-year warranty on all domestic products purchased and installed in New Zealand.